underscoreio/essential-scala/src/pages/fp/modelling-with-types.md

 final case object None extends Option[Nothing] { /* ... */ }
 ~~~
 </div>
+{% endcomment %}

-### Exercise: Call Me Maybe
+#### Exercise: Call Me Maybe

 Write the code for our sum type `Maybe`.

-Hint: Remember that `Nothing` is a sub-type of every type.
+Hint: You have already written this in a previous section.

 <div class="solution">
 ~~~ scala